google/eslint-closure/README.md

   my.module.Foo = other.module.Bar;
   ```

-- Marks `typedef`, `export` and other tags as being used to avoid spurious
+- Avoids flagging `typedef`, `export` and other type-related tags as unused.
-  warnings.

   ```javascript
   /** @export {number} */